wdk-docs/vscode-docs/api/language-extensions/embedded-languages.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: b76a223a-a210-4bdb-b537-36c1ea6814ae
+id: b76a223a-a210-4bdb-b537-36c1ea6814ae
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Learn how to create Language Servers to provide rich language features for embedded programming languages in Visual Studio Code.
+description: Learn how to create Language Servers to provide rich language features for embedded programming languages in Visual Studio Code.
 ---

 # 嵌入式编程语言